callahanp/dev0-delete-me/README.md

-# dev1Py - A development utility
+# devPy - A development utility

-dev1Py is intended to make starting a project and ongoing development easy by providing standardized routines for everyday activities
+devPy is intended to make starting a project and ongoing development easy by providing standardized routines for everyday activities

 ## Typical Activities

-### Install and Configure Dev1py
+### Install and Configure devpy

-* Install dev1py
+* Install devpy

 * designate a directory or directories to contain projects
-* designate a prefix for dev1py environment variables
+* designate a prefix for devpy environment variables
-* configure development branches of Dev1Py
+* configure development branches of devPy

 ### Usage

-* Switch between installed and one or more branches of Dev1py
+* Switch between installed and one or more branches of devpy

 Create:

 * Projects